digi-ron/AU-Falcon-SPUD-Project/Engine/FuelFilter/FuelFilter.md

     > The best known method for this is to keep the 19mm spanner still while unscrewing the line nut using the 14mm {: .block-note}

-1. reverse all steps to reinstall
+1. Reverse all steps to reinstall

-1. done
+1. Done